Skip to content

 • Set specific “chat hours” rather than being available 24/7

-• Prioritize high-spending subscribers for direct personal attention
+• Prioritize high-spending subscribers for your direct personal attention

 Revenue Maximization at $2,000-$5,000